-From the early days of Las Vegas to today, the mafia have been making big bucks for themselves and their cronies.
+From the early days of Las Vegas to today, the mafia has been making big bucks for themselves and their cronies.
 We take a look at some of history’s most infamous mobsters and their illicit love affair with gambling.

 The Bugs and Meyer Mob

 The Bugs and Meyer mob were a Jewish-American street gang named after Meyer Lanskey and Benjamin ‘Bugsy’ Siegel.
 The gang made a name for themselves as the most violent gang of the Prohibition Era, and busied themselves with grand theft auto, extortion, murder, and forming the National Crime Syndicate.

 Born Meier Suchowlański in today’s Belarus to Polish-Jewish parents, the Lanskeys arrived in America in 1911, settling on the Lower East Side of New York.
 It was there that he met Siegel.
 The story goes that Lanskey watched as a street craps game erupted into a fight, and as police whistles were heard he persuaded Siegel to drop the gun he was brandishing.
 The two became fast friends and formed the Meyer and Bugs gang.

 Lanskey was considered the brains behind operations, and was known as ‘The Accountant’ to the mob.
 When the ban on alcohol was finally lifted in 1933, he turned his sights on gambling.